“The Joy Armada”

 “The Joy Armada” is a musical collection of short stories chronicling and intersecting with the lives of a cast of characters who are experiencing different types of joy.
-The songs explore the joy of “moving the stone” and becoming unstuck, sexual joy, the joy of laying in bed all day slipping in and out of dreams, Friday night edge-of-town ice house joy, the joy in searching, the joy in finding, the joy of recognizing our common human condition, the fast but slippery joy of fame, the joy of finally letting go and asking for help, the joy of commitment, and the joy of knowing that somewhere there is…
+The songs explore the joy of “moving the stone” and becoming unstuck, sensual joy, the joy of laying in bed all day slipping in and out of dreams, Friday night edge-of-town ice house joy, the joy in searching, the joy in finding, the joy of recognizing our common human condition, the fast but slippery joy of fame, the joy of finally letting go and asking for help, the joy of commitment, and the joy of knowing that somewhere there is…

 The Sunday Best